When will energy unit rates change after an Ofgem review?

 Costs, exclusions and common pitfalls (UK-specific)

 Most confusion after an Ofgem review comes from mixing up the cap date with your own tariff rules.
-Here are the gotchas we see most often.
+With the 13% rise landing on 1 July 2026, here are the gotchas we see most often.

 1) Exit fees on fixed tariffs

 Leaving early can trigger an exit fee (sometimes per fuel).
-If your fix ends soon, it may be cheaper to schedule a switch for the end date rather than paying to leave early.
+If your fix ends soon and sits below the July cap, it may be cheaper to ride it out than to pay to leave early.

 3) Region, meter type and payment method matter

 The price cap varies by distribution region and between direct debit, standard credit and prepayment.
-Make sure you’re comparing like-for-like.
+The £1,862 figure is a national typical-use average — compare like-for-like.

 5) Moving home can put you on an SVT

-When you move in, you’ll typically be placed on the existing supplier’s default tariff until you arrange a switch.
-That means your rates may follow the next cap change automatically.
+When you move in, you’ll typically be placed on the existing supplier’s default tariff until you arrange a switch — so your rates may follow the 1 July cap change automatically.

 Quick check: If you’re unsure which tariff you’re on, look for the words “Fixed”, “Standard Variable” or “Tracker” on your bill, or log into your supplier account.
 If you can’t find it, we can still compare options using your postcode and details.